cyniphile/rosalind/blog-post/post-2.md

 ![](Schermata-2021-11-16-alle-15.51.28.png)

 It looiks like Rust's promise of "zero-cost abstractions" is is a lie, we are actually getting _negative_ cost abstractions here!
 Even including parsing overhead, the ADT version of our fuction is over twice as fast as the string version.
-The Rust compiler clearly takes advantage of the `enum` representation to make some key optimizations (though I couldn't really see what these optimizations actually are when comparing the [emitted assembly and LLVM IR](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/asm_output/find_reverse_palindromes_adt.asm) of the two functions.
+The Rust compiler clearly takes advantage of the `enum` representation to make some key optimizations (though I couldn't really tell what these optimizations actually are when comparing the [emitted assembly and LLVM IR](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/asm_output/find_reverse_palindromes_adt.asm) of the two functions.
 I leave that as an excercise for the reader 😃).

-Python has an Enum type, but Enum support is [not quite ready in pyo3](https://github.com/PyO3/pyo3/issues/834)

-[^1]: Algebraic data types sort-of [exist in Python](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python) but without one key piece of support: pattern matching.
+## What About Python?

+ADTs sort-of [exist in Python](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python) (while using mypy typechecking) and it even offers hacky-feeling [exhaustivity checks](https://hakibenita.com/python-mypy-exhaustive-checking).
+However, Enum support is [not quite ready in PyO3](https://github.com/PyO3/pyo3/issues/834), so it's not yet possible to call enum-based Rust functions from Python, which is a decently big negative w.r.t. the goal of incrementally adding Rust speedups only when necessary.

 [^2]: [This talk](https://youtu.be/FnBPECrSC7o?t=1867) by Ron Minsky of Jane Street Capital has some really interesting examples of using algebraic data types to write more robust code (using OCaml in the context of securities trading).

 [^3]: In Rust, variants of an enum aren't actually types, so you can't so something like `fn f(s: DnaNucleotide::A) {}`.
+You also can't write polymorphic code with enums like so:
+    ```rust
+    enum Nucleotide{
+        RnaNucleotide,
+        DnaNucleotide,
+    }

+    fn foo(s: Nucleotide) {s.complement();}
+    ```
+    even if all the variants in the enum implement a `.complement` method.
+Instead you have to do [some wrapper/destructuring stuff](https://stackoverflow.com/questions/51188460/how-can-i-structure-destructure-an-enum-of-enums) (which is pretty messy) or you have to use [trait bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html) like so:
+    ``` rust
+    pub trait Nucleotide {
+        fn complement(&self) -> Self;
+    }

+    fn foo(s: impl Nucleotide) {s.complement();}
+    ```